Josepe75/pvlab/README.rst

 History
 -------
 The origin of ``pvlab`` is a python tool, named ``calibration``, which is being developed since 2019 in PVLab-CIEMAT for its own use.
 It was originally designed to manage the big amount of data generated during the outdoor measurements, while performing the routine calibration of pyranometers.

-Soon, both the *python programming language* and the ``calibration`` tool themselves proved to be quick and reliable methods for data treatment.
+Soon, both the *Python programming language* and the ``calibration`` tool themselves proved to be quick and reliable methods for data treatment.
-Gradually, the code grew in complexity, whereas new functionalities were enabled.
-Indeed, to the basic requirements of data *I/O* and a first block of calculations, some others joined, like fine data-filtering, determination of total uncertainty, tools for report generation, graphics and further calibration records.
+Gradually, the code grew in complexity, whereas new functionalities were being enabled.
+Indeed, to the basic requirements of data *I/O* and a first block of core calculations, some others joined, like fine data-filtering, determination of error sources and total uncertainty, tools for generation of reports, graphics and further calibration records.

 Finally, when it was concluded the development of the version 2.0.0 of the application ``calibration``, it became clear that a formal package should